 Did you know that 92% of home sellers who actively try to sell their homes by themselves end up listing with a real estate agent anyway?
 You’ve probably heard a lot about FSBOs, but they are a valid source of real estate leads.

 FSBOs have shown a willingness to want to sell because they’ve already taken steps to try and list their home.
 They have a higher interest in needing to sell their home than many other lead sources out there.

-This nine-step FSBO script will help you list between four and six FSBOs every single month.
+This nine-step FSBO script will help you list between five FSBOs every single month.

 Take these scripts with a grain of salt.
 Be sure to put your spin on it and make it sound more like you.
 If you start sounding like the other Realtors calling and using a similar script to this, it becomes less effective.

 Step 1: Introduce Yourself